muarshad01/C-_Programming/section_12_pointers_and_references.md

 ```

 * Always initialize pointers
+* Uninitialized pointers contain garbage data and can point `anywhere`
+* Initializing to zero of `nullptr` represents address zero
+   * implies that the pointer is pointing `nowhere`
-* If you don't initialize a pointer to pint to a variable or function then you should initialize it to `nullptr` to **make it mull**
+* If you don't initialize a pointer to point to a variable or function then you should initialize it to `nullptr` to **make it null**

 ***

 ## 119. Accessing the Pointer Address and Storing Address in a Pointer